neozenweb/ethical-frenchie/content/blog/dog-food-brands-we-trust-for-our-frenchie.md

 +++
- title = "Dog Food Brands we Trust For our Frenchie" date = "2018-12-13" category = ["food"] image = "dog-food-brands-we-trust-for-our-frenchie_hero.jpg"
+ title = "Dog Food Brands We Trust For Our Frenchie | Ethical Frenchie" date = "2018-12-13" category = ["food"] image = "dog-food-brands-we-trust-for-our-frenchie_hero.jpg"
- description = "If you can’t cook your Frenchies food, this is as close to quality you are going to get." draft = false showthedate = true
+ description = "Find the best dog food brands made for just for your frenchie.
+If you are short on time and can’t cook for your Frenchie these dog food brands will do the job." draft = false showthedate = true
 +++